-3. Give them an opportunity to socialise
+3. Give them an opportunity to socialize

 More than real-life networking, the generation of today believes in social networking.
 And it would be missing an opportunity to become a daily part of their lives by not offering a platform for this in the app.
-Giving the player the ability to connect with other like minded players will keep him hooked onto the app for longer.
+Giving the player the ability to connect with other like-minded players will keep him hooked onto the app for longer.